 “Your perfume,” she said.
 “I like it.”

 The flattery took June by surprise.
-“It’s in a clear, square bottle about this high.”
+“I can’t remember.
+It’s in a clear, square bottle about this high.”
 She held her hand above the counter.
-“Jo somebody, orange something.”
+“My daughter gave it to me.
+Jo somebody.”

 “Jo Malone!
-I love her.”
+I love her.
+It’s really lovely.”

 June never knew how to respond to a compliment for something she had not made or even picked out.
 “Thank you” didn’t seem right.